snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md

 ## Mixing web and mobile events

 The package makes no distinction between events tracked from the web and those tracked from a mobile application, so long as you are tracking media events and from allowed `app_id`s.
 The `sessionId` from the `client_session` context, and the `id` from the `mobile_screen` context, overwrite the `domain_sessionid` and `page_view_id` fields respectively in our intermediate and derived tables, for events where they are populated.
 If you are just using web events, the package will work out the box.
 If you are using a mix of web and mobile events, you will need to set the `snowplow__enable_mobile_events` package variable to `true` and events will be processed from both sources.
-If you are only tracking mobile events, the package will work with the variable set, however you must have the [`webPage` context](/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v3/tracker-setup/initialization-options/index.md#adding-predefined-contexts) available in your warehouse (even though it will not be populated for these mobile events) for the package to run.
+If you are only tracking mobile events, you can set the `snowplow__enable_web_events` to `false`.

 ## Custom models

 There are two custom models included in the package which could potentially be used in downstream models:

-1. the `snowplow_media_player_session_stats` table, which aggregates the `snowplow_media_player_base`` table on a session level
+1. the `snowplow_media_player_session_stats` table, which aggregates the `snowplow_media_player_base` table on a session level

 2. the `snowplow_media_player_user_stats` table, which aggregates the `snowplow_media_player_session_stats` to user level